edertone/TurboCommons/README.md

 ```text
 .\scripts\docker.ps1 shell
 ```

+The PowerShell and Bash wrappers are optional convenience interfaces.
+The package scripts above are the primary interface.

 Inside the container, Nx orchestrates the native tools.
 PHP uses Composer and PHPUnit, TypeScript uses `tsc` and webpack, Java uses Gradle, and shell scripts